 Want to be in a better mood?
 Or improve your sex drive?
 You could try to biohack your hormones: helping your body function better by ‘hacking’ your very own DNA or makeup.
 Whether through tech, lifestyle shifts or diets, it’s possible, gaining popularity and less complicated than it sounds…

 We all have the power take control of our health by making changes to our diet and workout routines, as well as taking supplements and practising self care to balance our mood.
 According to cardiologist Dr. Joel Kahn, “Biohacking is measuring, instituting changes, retesting biological functions like sleep quality, fitness parameters, disease risk factors, and general vitality using tools outside of the traditional medical system.”

 Low libido – or lack of sex drive – is more common than you may think, affecting both men and women.
 It could be due to stress, lack of sleep, hormonal imbalances and more.
 It’s also cyclical: these factors also cause low mood and energy, which in turn reduces libido even further.

 How can we biohack our hormones to boost our sex drive?

-Henrietta Norton is serious #goals: a nutrition expert and co-founder of food-first supplement brand Wild Nutrition, what she says is worth paying attention to.
+Henrietta Norton is a nutrition expert and co-founder of food-first supplement brand Wild Nutrition, so what she says is worth paying attention to.
 When it comes to biohacking your hormones to improve your sex life, she suggests a few things.

 Up your adaptogenic herbs